 Our modules are a key component in teraherz imaging systems that have a wide range of real-time security imaging applications.

 Astronomy is still an important field of application for our GL7 systems.
 For example, Purple Mountain Observatory uses our technology to develop new sensors for astronomical imaging.

 Working at the cutting edge of cool requires even lower temperatures than our GL7 modules can achieve.
 We have designed and built many bespoke cryocoolers to operate at lower temperatures, but without the bulky external gas handling requirements of competitor instruments.
-For example, the Simons Observatory, a new cosmic microwave background experiment being built on Cerro Toco in Chile, will utilise a bespoke GL10 cryocooler that has a base temperature below 200mK and high heat lift.
+For example, the Ali CMB Polarization Telescope (AliCPT-1) being built on the Tibetan plateau at 5,250m above sea level, will utilise a bespoke GL10 cryocooler that has a base temperature below 200mK and high heat lift.